que-es-y-como-empezar-con-react

 This (in theory, and almost always) reduces computational cost and improves application speed ⚡.

-React follows a unidirectional data flow ➡️, which means that data flows from parent components to child components.
+React follows a unidirectional data flow ➡️, which means data flows from parent components to child components.

 React uses a declarative approach.
-This means that you simply describe how the interface should look in a given state.
+This means you simply describe how the interface should look in a given state.

-Underneath, React takes care of updating the DOM (Document Object Model) when that state changes.
+Under the hood, React takes care of updating the DOM (Document Object Model) when that state changes.

 What is React used for?